 05 of 10

 Looking for bedroom decorating ideas for a teen girl’s bedroom?
-Your search is over with green, blue and purple.
-Just look at how fun this bedroom from Laurie Woods Interior Design is – plenty of texture, shine, color and pattern, but not at all childish or overly sweet.
+Just look at how fun this bedroom from Laurie Woods Interior Design is – plenty of texture, shine, color, and pattern, but not at all childish or overly sweet.
 The colors here are fairly bright, but their mid-tone intensity keeps them from overwhelming the room.
-This bedroom includes everything a teen’s room needs: a place to sleep, a spot to study and a comfy chair or beanbag for relaxing.Continue to 6 of 10 below.
+This bedroom includes everything a teen’s room needs: a place to sleep, a spot to study, and a comfy chair or beanbag for relaxing.Continue to 6 of 10 below.

 06 of 10